thomas-rolland/asd-resilience/README.md

 ```
 geneClusteringMRI.R
 ```
-This script will plot heatmap of brain volume differences between LoF carriers and non-carriers by gene.
+This script will provide a dataframe summarizing brain volume differences between LoF carriers and non-carriers by gene.

 ## Distribution of individuals in terciles of ASD-PGS scores